FIRST1939/2016Scouting-DefenseSetup-and-Crunching/README.txt

-This repo contains two major programs.
+This repo contains three major programs.

 DefenseTracker.py will have the code to track defenses throughout a regional for scouting.

 Scoutmaster.py will have the code to combine the results file from DefenseTracker with the main Scouting system output file, and possibly results from pit scouting.

+TBA-scraper.py pulls data from TBA and does various things with it.

 Coding for Groups in all programs is as follows: